Britain's incredible regional dishes everyone should try once

 Stephen French/Alamy Stock Photo

-14. Tottenham cake
+15. Tottenham cake

 It’s believed that this traybake was created by Henry Chalkley in the early 1900s.
 Known for its distinctive pink icing (originally coloured by using locally grown mulberries) and sprinkling of desiccated coconut, this delicate sponge cake is now synonymous with Tottenham Hotspur Football Club – slices were given out to children for free after the team won the FA Cup for the first time in 1901.
-These days you’ll find the bake served up across north London and beyond.
+These days you’ll find the bake served across north London and beyond.

 DMc Photography/Alamy Stock Photo

-13. Belfast bap
+14. Belfast bap

-In a bid to help prevent further starvation during the Great Famine of the mid-19th century, renowned Belfast-based baker Barney Hughes began selling a crusty bread roll at price that poorer families could afford.
+In a bid to help prevent further starvation during the Great Famine of the mid-19th century, renowned Belfast-based baker Barney Hughes began selling a crusty bread roll at a price that poorer families could afford.
 Instead of regular flour, this bread was made with a nutritious blend of pea and bean flour and quickly became known as the Belfast bap.
 It’s still eaten today, served in bakeries across Northern Ireland and often comes stuffed with fried eggs and meat for a tasty breakfast option.

-12. Eccles cake
+13. Eccles cake

 Circular in shape and filled with sticky, sweet currants, you’ll find this flat pastry in every bakery in Eccles.
 Originating in this small market town on the edge of Greater Manchester, it’s believed the first cake was sold by local shopkeeper James Birch in 1793, though it’s widely thought that the recipe itself dates even further back.
 Eccles cakes have become so synonymous with the town that it’s remiss to visit without sampling one.

-11. Banoffee pie
+12. Banoffee pie

-With its biscuit base, sticky caramel layer, whipped cream, fresh banana slices and scattering of grated chocolate this dish may feel very American, but it was actually invented in Jevington, East Sussex.
+With its biscuit base, sticky caramel layer, whipped cream, fresh banana slices and scattering of grated chocolate, this dish may feel very American, but it was actually invented in Jevington, East Sussex.
 The dessert first landed on The Hungry Monk’s menu in 1971, after owner Nigel Mackenzie and his chef began experimenting with a coffee-flavoured American pie.
 By replacing the coffee with banana, a new British favourite was born, and you’ll now find it on menus up and down the country.

-10. Cornish pasty
+11. Cornish pasty

 The Cornish pasty has become so synonymous with the southwest coastal county of Cornwall that it was granted protected status by the EU in 2011.
 Traditionally steak, potatoes, swede and onions are wrapped in a shortcrust pastry case.
 Its origins can be traced back to the 1200s, when its distinctive, thick crimped edge enabled miners to eat the hearty meal by hand.